1123/learn-kafka-courses/kafka-streams/README.md

 # Kafka Streams Course

+TODO: Gradle Avro Plugin used in the example is End Of Life

+TODO: update README to mTLS

+Quick call on 21st

+Udpate libraries to use latest Version.

+Remove the not relevant parts:

+* not use Protobuf.
+* Remove JSON relates stuff

 This is the code repo containing the full solutions to the exercises for the Kafka Streams course.
 To get started you'll need to sign up for a Confluent Cloud account.
 Follow the steps below to get everything ready to go.